HenriAW/AdventOfCode2018_x86/README.md

 - `--32` when creating the object file. i.e. `as --32 file.s -o file.o`
 - `-m elf_i386` when linking the object files. i.e. `ld -m elf_i386 file.o -o file`

-##Resources
+## Resources
-The main book I'm using to learn x86 assembly code is (Programming from the Ground Up)[http://programminggroundup.blogspot.com/].
+The main book I'm using to learn x86 assembly code is [Programming from the Ground Up](http://programminggroundup.blogspot.com/).
 As I start this project I've just finished chapter 5.